skaterdevs/SkateSpotsMap/README.md

 #### Amplify
 In order to use AWS S3 (storage), we must interface with it through a package called Amplify.
 This has already been installed and set up.
 However, if you just do a fresh clone, it will not build as two files are missing.
 These files will be provided to you upon request.

+# Testing Issues
+## Firebase Usage and Data Repositories
+No unit tests were writting for functions that directly dealt with Firebase (including the data repositories) as testing proved difficult due to the time needed to communicate with Firebase itself.
+Since none of the functions were explicitly async or used async functions, testing in async wasn't possible.
+Additionally, using system delays to provide time for Firebase communication caused XCTAsserts to be meaningless (passing when it should fail).
+As such, these activites (i.e. creating Firebase objects or updating them) were testing manually using the Firebase Web UI and the device simulator.

+The following files contain firebase functions:
+1. SkateSpotRepository.swift
+2. UserRepository.swift
+3. SkateSpotViewModel.swift (add & destroy)
+4. ReviewViewModel.swift (add & destroy)
+5. UserViewModel.swift (add & destroy)

+## Core Location
+Functions involving Core Location were left without unit tests as we were unable to find a way to artifically set precise latitude and longitude for unit testing purposes.
+However, it was possible to set precise latitude and longitude for the device simulator, as such, function testing for core location was done manually using the simulator.

+The following files contain functions that specifically use Core Location:
+1. LocationManager.swift
+2. SkateSpotViewModel.swift (getDist)

+## UI
+For the purposes of this project, no UI tests were implemented meaning any functionality in View files didn't receive unit tests, but were instead testing manually.

+Additionally, some ViewModel files contained functions that dealt specifically with UI features and as such were left without unit tests and were tested manually.
+The following View Model files contain UI functions:
+1. SkateSpotViewModel.swift (appleMapsRedirect)
+2. GoogleMapViewModel
+3. MarkerViewModel
+4. AddSpotGoogleMapViewModel